 Scope: Establish Occupational Health and Safety (OH&S) Project delivery objectives and performance measures.
 Manage Project OH&S activities.
 Monitor relevant OH&S performance metrics.
 Ensure the Project complies with relevant WorkSafeBC regulations and government requirements.
 Monthly Highlights: Continued to receive health and safety updates and incident reports from BCIB and the contractor.
-25 incidents were documented in the health and safety log for the month.
-None of the incidents resulted in a Lost Time Injury.
-Lost Time Injury Frequency Rate (LTIFR) for the Project is 0.47 which is less than the WorkSafeBC 2023 rate of 1.7 for heavy construction (Bridge, Overpass, or Viaduct Construction or Repair).
+28 incidents were documented in the health and safety log for the month.
+Lost Time Injury Frequency Rate (LTIFR) for the Project is 0.53, which is less than the WorkSafeBC 2023 rate of 2.4 for heavy construction and less than 1.7 for bridge, overpass, or viaduct construction or repair.
+Implemented enhanced safety protocols, training, and oversight in response to the increase of incidents over the past few months.
+Additional meetings with stakeholders including the safety regulator and labour groups.
 Injury rate data reflects Large Employer 100+ Person Years employer size.
-Three Month Lookahead: Update safe work plans and safe job procedures as required.
+Three Month Lookahead: Continue to actively engage stakeholders through meetings and enhanced communication to address concerns and provide updates on the Project safety program.
+Engage a third-party safety consultant to enhance the Project safety program.
+Increase oversight of Project safety program from the Project executive teams.
+Plan safety stand-down in early May for workforce.
+Oversee and conduct audits of safe work plans and safe job procedures.
 Continue to deliver training on the Job Hazard Assessment and Risk Mitigation Plan.
-Conduct OH&S audits as and when required.